-- The Early Years Register is for those who would like to look after children from birth to 31st August after their fifth birthday - The Childcare Register there are 2 parts to the Childcare Register - o the compulsory part of the Childcare Register is for those who would like to look after children aged five to a child's eighth birthday - o the voluntary part of the Childcare Register is for those who would like to care for children aged eight and over, or if you would like to be a Home Childcarer (Nanny)
+- The Early Years Register is for those who provide care for children from birth to 31st August after their fifth birthday. - The Childcare Register there are two parts to the Childcare Register - o the Compulsory part of the Childcare Register is for those who provide childcare for children aged five to a child's eighth birthday. - o the Voluntary part of the Childcare Register is for those who provide childcare for children aged eight and over, or if you would like to be a Nanny.

-Both the Early Years Register and the compulsory part of the Childcare Register are for those who would like to look after all ages up to age eight.
+Both the Early Years Register and the Compulsory part of the Childcare Register are for those who would like to look after children up to eight years of age.

-The Early Years Register: As previously mentioned, you must register with Ofsted if you want to become a Childminder.
-You will need to register on Ofsted's Early Years Register, if you will be looking after children between the ages of 0 and 5 years old.
+The Early Years Register: You must register with Ofsted if you want to become a Childminder.
+You will need to register on Ofsted's Early Years Register, if you will be providing childcare for children between the ages of 0 and 5 years old.